 What does VDMA stand for?

 VDMA stands for Verbum Domini Manet in Aeternum.

 Verbum Domini Manet in Aeternum is Latin for The Word of the Lord Endures Forever.
 This phrase began its journey through history on the sleeves of Frederick the Wise’s court, taking the form of a cross with one letter in each quadrant, as depicted in the site’s logo.
 It was eventually inducted as the official motto of the Schmalkaldic League, engraved onto the soldiers’ flags, banners, armor, weapons and hearts.

 What will Hammer and Shield be focused on?

 Hammer and Shield will be primarily focused on theology, scriptural studies, worldview, history and poetry, as well as my satire section, The Wittenberg Weaver.
 I also hope to add a photography section sometime in the future, which would focus on churches and God’s wonderful creation of nature.
-You can find these individual sections — Exegesis, Worldview, Poetry and The Wittenberg Weaver — on the menu bar.
+You can find these individual sections — Theology, Worldview, Poetry, and The Wittenberg Weaver — on the menu bar.
 For additional information about this site or its author, check out the About page.
 For any questions you may have about anything you come across on Hammer and Shield, visit the Contact page.